-Much like a flight simulator, a cyber range allows cybersecurity professionals to practice and perfect their skills in an environment that replicates a real-life “battle scenario”.
+A Bank Cyber Range – Much like a flight simulator, a cyber range allows cybersecurity professionals to practice and perfect their skills in an environment that replicates a real-life “battle scenario”.
 Pilots, doctors, law enforcement agents and combat soldiers all spend hundreds of hours training in simulated environments to experience, and gradually master, real-life situations requiring split second decision making, mastering complex systems, team work and communication.

 The concept of ‘on the job’ training is unacceptable.
 A fighter pilot will never be sent to battle without having first experienced and mastered emergency procedures and combat scenarios, so they can be operationally ready on day-one.

 A cyber range creates the same type of controlled training environment for cyber defenders.
 A well designed cyber range follows the approach of hyper-realistic simulation, and replicates your organization´s network.
 Attack scenarios are then run to allow your team to practice detecting and responding to cybersecurity incidents.
 Cyber range not only helps you train your staff but also assess the level of preparedness of your entire team, as well as each individual, so you can focus your training efforts on the right people.
 It also helps you assess the effectiveness of your existing procedures and test new technologies before deploying them.